 You and your employees are not covered by public liability insurance; however, employers’ liability insurance will protect those employed by your business.
 This form of insurance is a legal requirement for businesses that employ one or more people in the UK.

 Public liability is something that is worth considering if you have regular contact with the public, no matter what industry you work in.
 Accidents happen and having the appropriate cover in place can save your business from costly consequences.
 Start planning protection for your own business with an online quote from Hiscox UK to get things started.
-Or, if you’d like to continue researching your policy options, check our our Liability Insurance FAQ Hub.
+Or, if you’d like to continue researching your policy options, check out our public liability insurance FAQs.
 You’ll find answers to queries such as how the cost of public liability cover is calculated and what level your business requires.